 Bacteria have been a great source of active ingredients for the manufacture of many drugs, particularly antibiotics.
-Every living organism – animals, plants, fungi, and bacteria – are made up of vast chemical compounds that enable their interaction with, and survival in their environment; but that present in bacteria, among others, has been found to contain active ingredients that are useful in medicine, and this has paved the way for the manufacture of many drugs – antibiotics especially – from these organisms.
+Every living organism – animals, plants, fungi, and bacteria – is made up of vast chemical compounds that enable their interaction with, and survival in their environment; but that present in bacteria, among others, has been found to contain active ingredients that are useful in medicine, and this has paved the way for the manufacture of many drugs – antibiotics especially – from these organisms.

 E. Coli Bacterial Resistance